voltagead/flaming-ironman/coding-standards/css/readme.md

 - Location Independence
 - Portability

-Pick a class name / ID that is sensible, but somewhat ambiguous: aim for high reusability.
+Pick a class name / ID that is sensible, but somewhat ambiguous: aim for high re-usability.
 Using a class name to describe content is redundant because content describes itself.

 - Select what you want explicitly, rather than relying on circumstance or coincidence.
 Good Selector Intent will rein in the reach and leak of your styles.
 - Write selectors for reusability, so that you can work more efficiently and reduce waste and repetition.